nuprl/gradual-typing-performance/paper/lessons.md

   Typed Racket allows importing a struct opaquely, rather than exposing its internal fields.
   Opaque names lead to significantly faster contracts, but are also generative.
   This means that each opaque name technically requires an adaptor, and furthermore the operations on opaque data must be imported and exported explicitly.
+- __Follow the Racket Style Guide__.
+  The Racket style guide ([here](http://www.ccs.neu.edu/home/matthias/Style/style/Units_of_Code.html)) says that `provide` statements should be at the top of a file, and `require` statements similarly clustered.
+  Additionally, each _module_ and each _function_ should have at least a purpose statement, and ideally tests.
+  Unless the lead developer is the one adding types, it is much harder to recover type information without these small human artifacts.